batocera-linux/batocera.linux/batocera-Changelog.md

 - move from busybox linux commands to more standard linux commands
 - supermodel nvram files & ini file based on Warped Polygon's work
 - ScummVM now will use extra files here - /userdata/bios/scummvm/extra (consistent with LR-ScummVM)
+- Pico-8: libretro-retro8 is deprecated in favor of libretro-fake08
 ### Updated
 - xenia to 1.0.2786
 - xenia canary to 8678bec (Commits on Mar 13, 2023)